DoctorKhan/The-Social-Game-Book/src/20_part/150_war_room_discovery_ancient_playbook.md

 However, the strategy is absolutely conscious for political operatives.
 It's a feedback loop: political strategists create divisive content, and algorithms amplify it automatically.
 The system has learned to automate the playbook.

-**The cosmic realization:** This is a marriage of ancient strategy and modern technology.
+**The great realization:** This is a marriage of ancient strategy and modern technology.
 The 'what' is two thousand years old.
 The 'how' is brand new.
 The result is a perfectly automated engine of division that channels legitimate grievances into conflicts that don't threaten the power structure.

 #### The Historical Pattern